dari1wastaken/dari1wastaken.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Candidate
+role: PhD Candidate in Cyber Security

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: TU Delft
+  - name: Delft University of Technology (TU Delft)
     url: https://tudelft.nl

 # Short bio (displayed in user profile at end of posts)
-bio: Biography
+bio: I'm a second-year PhD Candidate in Internet Measurements and Security

 # Interests to show in About widget
 interests: